bDcHamp/LeafletB/README.md

-# Stories of Country
+# Living Archive

-Stories of Country is a web platform that acknowledges the Traditional Custodians of the lands and waters across Australia.
+Living Archive is a web platform that acknowledges the Traditional Custodians of the lands and waters across Australia.
 The platform is designed to share stories of land, ancestors, seasons, and community in a respectful and interactive way.

 ## Quick Start Guide